M. Mahender Reddy: Early life

 Reddy was born on December 3, 1962, and is a native of Khammam district, Telangana, India.

 Education

 M. Mahendar Reddy is a graduate in civil engineering from NIT Warangal (then known as Regional Engineering College), Mr. Reddy got selected for IPS while pursuing M.Tech in Indian Institute of Technology Delhi.
 He also obtained a master's degree in Public Personnel Management from the Osmania University, when he was in service.
 He obtained his Ph.d from Jawaharlal Nehru Technological University Hyderabad in 2020.

 Career

 Reddy served as Assistant SP of Godavarikhani in Karimnagar and Guntur town, Additional SP of Bellampally in Adilabad and SP of Nizamabad and Kurnool districts.
 He was East zone DCP in Hyderabad commissionerate for three years from 1995.

-Reddy has served as a faculty member at the Sardar Vallabhbhai Patel National Police Academy here and has gone on study tours to the USA and the UK to acquaint himself with police systems in those countries.
-He was the Commissioner of Police, Hyderabad City.
-He has inspired the Telangana police force with his remarkable "downward deference", for unfolding their innate talents.
+Reddy has served as a faculty member at the Sardar Vallabhbhai Patel National Police Academy and has gone on study tours to the USA and the UK to study police systems.
+He also served as the Commissioner of Police for Hyderabad City.